-Bring the outdoors in
+3. Bring the outdoors in

 If you are looking for the benefits of forest bathing but just don’t have sufficient access to quiet natural spaces, try bringing the outdoors in.
 Whether you seek to transform your home or office, you can incorporate some of the benefits of Shinrin-yoku into your life.

 Invest in more plants.
 Find ones that will be able to survive with whatever light sources you are working with, and green-up your space—it’s not only a beautiful sight, but helps to filter and clean the air you’re breathing.
 I like the combination of hanging plants, floor plants, and smaller ones that I can sit upon surfaces.

 Burning dried sage, cedar, or floral bundles can also be a way to ground your space.
 The other night I smudged my home with sage, and my son smiled wide and said it smelled like a cosy campfire.
 Natural connections make us feel good!

 Incorporate nature sounds in your space.
 Find ambient “music” to play softly in the background as you sit in quiet reflection.
 The options are almost limitless, from rainforest squawks to ocean waves, from crickets to rainstorms.
 I would recommend avoiding the recordings that add instrumental music, and allow for the simple sounds of the natural world to stand alone.

 Keep the air fresh and clean.
 Open a window briefly each day, allowing for the air to circulate… even in the winter!
 Use humidifiers and dehumidifiers to keep the moisture in the air balanced, and stir up some movement with a fan.

-- Get your feet on the ground.
+Get your feet on the ground.
 Take off your shoes and socks and connect with the earth each day.
 You may consider investing in an earthing (or grounding) mat to encourage the flow of the earth’s electrons upward, helping to ground our bodies which are said to accumulate a positive charge over time.
 There are many people who swear by them, but getting your feet on the earth can be a great place to start.